ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

   - Each pod running in the node has its own folder named following the pattern `<namespace>_<pod's current name>_<cluster-generated UUID>`.

-  - Within each pod's folder you will have one directory per container running in that pod.
+  - Within each pod's folder, you have one directory per container running in that pod.
 The containers' logs are inside their corresponding folders.

   - For instance, the Ghost platform has two pods with two containers each and one pod with an init container and a regular one.
 The `tree` command would present them like this: